CONGRATULATIONS, YOUR LAWN HAS BEEN HYDRO-SEEDED!

-Congratulations, you've just had your lawn hydro-seeded!
-Now it's time for you to grow your new turf by following the steps below:
+Now it’s time for you to care for your new turf by following these steps:

 Proper watering of your Hydro-seeded lawn is essential for germination and starting your lawn off correctly.
 It is critical to follow these watering instructions.